-The details and specifications contained herein, are correct at the time of going to print.
+Please note that the details and specifications contained herein, are correct at the time of going to print.
 However, CLARKE International reserve the right to change specifications at any time without prior notice.
-Consult machines data plate.
+ALWAYS CONSULT THE MACHINE'S DATA PLATE